-I will not dwell on why is Cloud better than Web EMRs, or why is Web better than desktop, that has already been covered in other articles.
+I will not dwell on why is Cloud better than Web EMRs, or why is Web better than the desktop, which has already been covered in other articles.
 I will only focus on Cloud EMR v Web EMR.
 Why is this important to you?
-Lets say you went to buy a car, and for the same price as a new Kia you were getting a new Mercedes.
+Let’s say you went to buy a car, and for the same price as a new Kia, you were getting a new Mercedes.
 Because you were unaware of the difference between a Kia and a Mercedes, you ended up buying a Kia.
 When you find out the difference, how happy will you be?
-Point being, in EMR if you do find the difference, but it is a couple of years down the line, you would have already invested hundreds of collective hours in your Clinic for training your staff and yourself to get accustomed to the platform.
+The point is, in EMR, if you do find the difference, but it is a couple of years down the line, you would have already invested hundreds of collective hours in your Clinic for training your staff and yourself to get accustomed to the platform.
 You would have put lots of data in the system, which may or may not be easily ex-tractable, overall resulting in tens of thousands of dollars in write-offs.
 Being ignorant about technology is no longer an option.
-I will be gentle in the explanation, and will request you, to be patient with me :).
-Lets start.
+I will be gentle in the explanation and will request you, to be patient with me :).
+Let’s start.

 The Cloud EMR (or clinic management system) that you use is comprised of the following components:

 This code is sent to your browser from a Webserver.
 The webserver is a software program that runs on a computer called a Server.
 This server is a physical piece of hardware which is kept in the Cloud and access to this hardware is limited to the Technical Team of your EMR vendor.
 So the crux here is the physical Server that runs your webserver.